stgl/poly3d/README.md

 * Further parallelization
 * A rewrite using an object-oriented framework

 Traditionally, `poly3d` has been used in regional studies employing relatively coarse fault meshes.
-If you use the original or parallel version successfully with a complex model with intersecting faults or a fine mesh, please consider sharing your input file as a test for future releases.
+If you use the original or parallel version successfully with a complex model with nearly intersecting faults or a fine mesh, please consider sharing your input file as a test for future releases.

 Likewise, feel free to fork this repository to parallelize or rewrite other subroutines.